STAND. COM. REP. NO. 2806

-Your Committees on Education and Housing and Labor, to which was referred H.B.
-No. 2486, H.D.
-2, entitled:
+Your Committee on Human Services, to which was referred S.B.
+No. 2344 entitled:

-As affirmed by the records of votes of the members of your Committees on Education and Housing and Labor that are attached to this report, your Committees are in accord with the intent and purpose of H.B.
-No. 2486, H.D.
-2, as amended herein, and recommend that it pass Second Reading in the form attached hereto as H.B.
-No. 2486, H.D.
-2, S.D.
-1, and be referred to the Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Human Services that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 2344, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 2344, S.D.
+1, and be referred to your Committee on Judiciary.

 Respectfully submitted on behalf of the members of the Committee on Human Services,